2016 United States presidential election in California

 The 2016 United States presidential election in California was held on Tuesday, November 8, 2016, as part of the 2016 United States presidential election in which all 50 states plus the District of Columbia participated.
 California voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican Party's nominee, businessman Donald Trump, and running mate Indiana Governor Mike Pence against Democratic Party nominee, former Secretary of State Hillary Clinton, and her running mate Virginia Senator Tim Kaine.
 California had 55 electoral votes in the Electoral College, the most of any state.

 Clinton won the state with 61.73 percent of the vote, a 30.11 percent margin, and a vote difference of 4,269,978.
 Despite being the largest state by population in the country, California only delivered Trump his third largest vote count, behind Florida and Texas.
 Even though Clinton lost the presidency, her victory margin in California was the largest of any Democrat since 1936.
 This was only the fourth time in U.S. history that a Republican was elected president without carrying California.
 She also was the first Democrat to win Orange County since that same year, making Trump the first ever Republican to win the presidency without winning the county.
 Trump's 31.62% vote share remains the worst performance by a Republican presidential nominee since 1856.
-The state was one of 11 (along with the District of Columbia) that shifted towards the Democrats.
+The state was one of 11 (along with the District of Columbia) that shifted towards Clinton and Kaine from the 2012 campaign of Obama and Biden.

-2016 marked the first time since 1940 in California (Note: In 1940 Wendell Willkie was nominated by the Republican and Townsend Party.) that a presidential candidate appeared as a candidate for more than one party as Donald Trump was nominated not only by the Republican Party but the American Independent Party as well.
+The 2016 election marked the first time since 1940 in California (Note: In 1940 Wendell Willkie was nominated by the Republican and Townsend Party.) that a presidential candidate appeared as a candidate for more than one party as Donald Trump was nominated not only by the Republican Party but the American Independent Party as well.